 The miles are worth 1 cent each if you use them to book travel or receive a statement credit to offset previous travel purchases.
 Or, you can transfer the miles to partner airline frequent flier programs and book rewards flights.

 American Express® Gold Card

 If food takes priority over entertainment, the American Express® Gold Card offers Earn 4X Membership Rewards® Points on Restaurants worldwide, including takeout and delivery.
 Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.

 There’s a $250 annual fee, but you’ll also get up to $120 in annual dining credits (up to $10 each month) and up to $100 in airline fee credits for incidental fees on one select airline each year.

 Chase Sapphire Preferred® Card

-One of the most popular travel rewards cards, the Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide and a variety of redemption options.
+One of the most popular travel rewards cards, the Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
 The most valuable are booking travel through the Chase Ultimate Rewards portal at a rate of 1.25 cents per point or transferring your points to a partner airline or hotel frequent traveler program.